 Gripen E is an enhanced version of the Gripen C/D multi-role aircraft.
-The new fighter aircraft, whose initial delivery is scheduled for 2018, will replace the Swiss Air Force’s fleet of Northrop F-5E/F Tiger.
-Saab performs modifications and related construction works for Gripen E by using components supplied by Swiss companies.
+The new fighter aircraft will replace the Swiss Air Force’s fleet of Northrop F-5E/F Tiger.
+Saab performs modifications and related construction works for the aircraft by using components supplied by Swiss companies.

 Saab started construction of the pre-production Gripen E test aircraft, designated as 39-8, in July 2013.
 Initial construction works involve assembly of the aircraft’s front fuselage, while the payload mounting works are carried out by RAUG.

-New components being integrated with the Gripen E were tested and proved in the Gripen 39-7 E/F demonstrator programme, with the test aircraft having flown for more than 250 hours in Sweden, the UK, India and Switzerland since 2008.
-The testing of the Gripen E is being overseen by Armasuisse.
+New components being integrated with the multi-role fighter were tested and proved in the Gripen 39-7 E/F demonstrator programme, with the test aircraft having flown for more than 250 hours in Sweden, the UK, India and Switzerland since 2008.
+The testing of the Gripen E is overseen by Armasuisse.

 The Gripen E has an overall length of 15.2m, wingspan of 8.6m, and maximum takeoff weight of 16,500kg.
 The maximum speed of the aircraft is Mach 2 at high-altitude, while the speed at low -altitude is 1,400km/h.